satellite-image-deep-learning/techniques/README.md

 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'code free' platform that includes tools for annotating data and performing training and inferencing.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812) and [see the repo](https://github.com/ryfeus/amazon-rekognition-custom-labels-satellite-imagery)
 * [Lambda](https://aws.amazon.com/lambda/) functions are stateless functions which can be run at scale for low cost, read [cutting-costs-with-aws-lambda-for-highly-scalable-image-processing](https://aws.amazon.com/blogs/apn/cutting-costs-with-aws-lambda-for-highly-scalable-image-processing/).
 Limited run time and storage.
 For state management combine with AWS Step functions.
 [GeoLambda](https://github.com/developmentseed/geolambda) provides public Docker images and AWS Lambda Layers containing common geospatial native libraries.
 GeoLambda contains the libraries for GDAL, Proj, GEOS, GeoTIFF, HDF4/5, SZIP, NetCDF, OpenJPEG, WEBP, ZSTD, and others.
 [Alternative example dockerfile showing install of GDAL.](https://github.com/zflamig/goes-to-cog/blob/main/Dockerfile)
 * [Batch](https://aws.amazon.com/batch/) is suitable for longer running tasks, deploy as docker containers, typically hosting a long running python script, or even parameterize and run jupyter notebooks on batch using [Papermill](https://papermill.readthedocs.io/en/latest/).
+* [Amazon S3 Object Lambda](https://aws.amazon.com/s3/features/object-lambda/) allows you to add your own code (via a lambda) to S3 GET requests to modify and process data as it is returned to an application.
+Example use cases include dynamically resizing an image or georeferencing an image in a requested coordinate system.

 ### Paperspace gradient
 * https://docs.paperspace.com/machine-learning/wiki/model-deployment